pustotnik/zenmake/docs/commands.rst

 Commands
 =====================

-Here are some descriptions of main commands.
+Here are some descriptions of general commands.
 You can get the list of the all commands with a short description by ``zenmake help`` or ``zenmake --help``.
 To get help on selected command you can use ``zenmake help <selected command>`` or